Faraday Future: Financial struggles

-In late 2015, the company said that part of Faraday Future's revenue stream was expected to come from alternative, ancillary sources, the anticipated revenue structure being closer to that of the smartphone than to that of standard automobile sales.
+In late 2015, the company said that part of Faraday Future's revenue stream was expected to come from alternative sources, with the anticipated revenue structure closer to that of the smartphone than to that of standard automobile sales.

 By 2016, Faraday had been the subject of speculation voiced by ex-employees and government officials who expressed doubts about the company's finances.
 The company had failed to fund even relatively small escrow accounts, which led to some analysts doubting the company's financial solidity and overall investment strategy.
 In July 2016, several investment officers and managers expressed concern over the company's finances.

 Faraday Future suspended work on its Nevada site in November 2016 until the first $300 million of a claimed $600 million in funding would be realized.
 The delay was criticized by Nevada officials, which Jia refuted.
 Among FF's many financial challenges as of late 2016 was providing surety for a $140 million loan when LeEco bought a $250 million piece of land in California from Yahoo.

 The majority shareholder for the company was founder Jia Yueting.
 In late 2017, then CFO Stefan Krause and CTO Ulrich Kranz departed Faraday Future in a dispute with owner Jia over financing and the impending exhaustion of cash.
 Krause and Kranz founded Evelozcity (now called Canoo) in late 2017, a competing electric car maker, and poached former Faraday Future employees.
 Jia then took over as CEO of the company, securing a round of financing, when the company was facing depletion of their cash supply, and started paying off debts to suppliers.
 At the time, Jia was in debt in China, with suppliers, creditors, and government, camping out at his Chinese company LeEco.
 The new financing involved US$1 billion for 25% of the outstanding shares in the company.
 In the followup to this round of financing, Jia had reiterated that the FF91 would debut on schedule, at the end of 2018.

 In early 2018, Faraday Future acquired a $1.5 billion funding commitment from an undisclosed Hong Kong investor, with $550 million invested initially and the balance coming as the company met milestones.
 A report indicated that the new lifeline entailed a lien on the company's assets as collateral.
 By April 2018, Faraday Future secured a contract to build an assembly plant in a Guangzhou free zone area dedicated to the manufacture of smart equipment and new energy vehicles.